 As Debbie O’Connell recounts, “Most of our starters played together in competitive tournaments for many years.
 We traveled together, had fun together and were friends.”
 She goes on to explain, “We all had determination and focus on playing our best and winning.
 We believed in ourselves and each other.
 Everyone worked hard and always gave their best effort every day.”

 Much of the motivation for the team’s success can be traced back to the leadership of their coach Debbie Paul.
 O’Connell states, “There was an expectation of excellence, without the pressure of expectation.
 Coach Paul would push us individually and as a team to excel in terms of the fundamentals, effort, energy, and then cheered us on to execute.
 If the execution didn’t go as planned, we learned and improved.”
 Much of this philosophy can be attributed to Coach Paul’s own background athletically.
 Growing up in Milford, Conn. in a time before Title IX, Coach Paul Played semiprofessional softball for the Raybestos Braketts for five years and went on to Springfield College where she was a member of the intercollegiate field hockey and basketball teams.
 Bringing her skills to Ridgewood as a teacher at RHS, she formed the first girls’ softball team there in 1974.The rest is history as they say.
-The RHSHOF committee would like to welcome to the 1983 softball championship team as the newest team to enter the Ridgewood High School Athletic Hall Of Fame.
+The RHSHOF committee would like to welcome to the 1983 softball championship team as the newest team to enter.

 John Marshall, Jim Bruni, Mark Romeo, Jean Hughes, Chris Van Note, Nancy Hogan, RHS Football Team 1913, Don Taylor, Rachel Grygiel, John Cerf, Paul Tornatore, Michele Marangi, RHS Boys’ Lacrosse 1990-92